 In summer, this place is flooded with tourists who usually plan their visit to Guadalest from a few hours up to a day.
 And no wonder.
-Guadalest is small and even with visiting all the museums there, you probably don’t need more than a half a day to see everything.
+Guadalest is small and even with visiting all the museums there, you probably don’t need more than half a day to see everything.

 But, if you are an avid hiker or like active holidays, then a hike around Guadalest reservoir is one of the things you should not miss!

 There are at least 3 variations of this hike.
 All of them vary in levels of difficulty.
-In this post, I will talk in detail about the easiest route but will also include trails to the rest of them so you can compare and plan accordingly.
+In this post, I will talk in detail about the easiest route but will also include trails for the rest of them so you can compare and plan accordingly.

 Easy hike around Guadalest reservoir

 Drive from the village (or your accommodation) down to Guadalest reservoir (embalse de Guadalest).

 Park your car and walk over the dam/reservoir and follow the road up (this is a very quiet road, with only a few cars passing by).
 You will be walking slightly uphill at the beginning but after a while the hike is pleasant.

 At some stage, you will reach the best spot for taking photos (the Guadalest village in the background with the reservoir below and mountains all around) so make sure to take some.

 After about an hour of walking (or more), the winding road will bring you to a crossroads.
 You will hear a river/spring on your left and see a small bridge.
 Walk over the bridge and turn left right away.
 Continue up the hill (you will pass the public swimming pool on your left).

 Once you climbed the hill, you will see 2 paths – one to the right – going up (this is asphalted road that leads to one of the villages; one to the left, – going down).
 Choose the left path.